algorithmiaio/dev-center/_pages/clients/go.md

 Now you're ready to start working with Algorithmia in Go.

 {% if site.enterprise %}
-#### Enterprise Users Only: Specifying an On-Premises Endpoint
+#### Enterprise Users Only: Specifying an On-Premises or Private Cloud Endpoint
-If you are running the [Algorithmia platform on-premises with Algorithmia Enterprise](https://algorithmia.com/enterprise), you can specify the API endpoint when you create the client object:
+If you are running [Algorithmia Enterprise](https://algorithmia.com/enterprise), you can specify the API endpoint when you create the client object:

 {% highlight go %}
 var client = algorithmia.NewClient(apiKey, "https://mylocalendpoint");